 At the West Virginia University School of Medicine, we educate health professionals, provide thousands of people with medical care, and conduct lifesaving research.
-Our students work side-by-side with doctors and scientists in the University's modern hospitals, clinics and laboratories.
+Our students work side-by-side with doctors, scientists and health professionals in the University's modern hospitals, clinics and laboratories.

-Our campuses in Morgantown, Charleston and Martinsburg, WV offer communities that are vibrant, connected and committed to providing a top-notch medical education to all of our students.
+Our campuses in Morgantown, Charleston and Martinsburg offer communities that are vibrant, connected and committed to providing a top-notch medical education to all of our students.
 Take a tour of our site, and let us know if you have questions.
 Welcome to WVU!

 Clay Marsh, M.D.